AmosCheby/Status-Server/README.md

   ### /tokens

-  ### A token is a a key needed by a user to edit data i.e a token is required to
+  ### A token is a a key needed by a user to edit data i.e a token is required to:
   #### POST

   ##### used to create a token, reqiured parameters are